DinosaurTheory Introduction and Evidence Summary

 Volcanic gas emissions - primarily water vapor, carbon dioxide, and a much smaller amount of nitrogen — are the source of Earth’s oceans and atmosphere.

-9. Why is Earth' Atmosphere So Unique?
+9. Why is Earth's Atmosphere So Unique?

 If not for water on Earth's surface and the evolution of life on Earth, Earth's atmosphere would be similar to Venus' atmosphere.